rafaelcattan/rafaelcattan.github.io/_posts/2025-12-05-forecasting.md

 | Naive Estimator (Past 6 Months Mean) | 1.5 |
 | ARIMA | 1.13 |

-It is interesting to notice that, since MASE values >1 are assumed to be tricky, we can say that out problem is not an easy one.
+It is interesting to notice that, since MASE values >1 are assumed to be tricky, we confirm that out problem is not an easy one.

 Second, it is iteresting to notice how the 6 month mean performed much better than the overall mean.
-This suggests what we can time-dependence on the series, meaning that past values influence future values.
+This suggests that our series is time-dependent, meaning that past values influence future values.

-A common time-series diagnosis for such patter are the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF), which measure the effect of $y_{t-k}$ on $y_{t}$.
+A common time-series diagnosis for such patter is to use the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF).
+They measure the effect of $y_{t-k}$ on $y_{t}$.
 The first disregards the intermediate effects of $t-k-1$ events, whereas the second controls for each individual time effect between past and current events, as shown below:

 <p align="center">